Oenone

-In Greek mythology, Oenone (/ᵻˈnoʊniː/; Ancient Greek: Οἰνώνη Oinōnē; "wine woman") was the first wife of Paris of Troy, whom he abandoned for Helen.
+In Greek mythology, Oenone (/ᵻˈnoʊniː/; Οἰνώνη) was the first wife of Paris of Troy, whom he abandoned for Helen.
 Oenone was also the ancient name of an island, which was later named after Aegina, daughter of the river god Asopus.

 Biography

 Oenone was a mountain nymph on Mount Ida in Phrygia, a mountain associated with the Mother Goddess Cybele and the Titaness Rhea.
 Her gift of prophecy was learned from Rhea.
 Her father was either the river-gods, Cebren or Oeneus.
 Her name links her to the gift of wine.